TobisMa/nvim-config/useful.md

     ctrl-x  cancels completion mode

-repeating ctrl-x after selecting a submode (e. g. ctrl-x ctrl-n ctrl-x ctrl-n) will make the match in the completion list longer
+repeating ctrl-x after selecting a submode (e. g. ctrl-x ctrl-n ctrl-x ctrl-n) will make the match in the completion list longer while the completion menu is show:
+    ctrl-e ends completion and removes inserted text ctrl-y confirm selected entry
+    ctrl-l insert one character to search query of the completion using the current selected entry

 # buffer windws
 count will refer to a number before the command e. g. `5ce` has a count of 5

 ctrl-w  prefix to make buffer window actions
     hjkl    move cursor around
+    p       go back to previous window
     q       close the buffer window (not the underlying buffer)

     r R     rotate the buffer windows (in reverse)